hpccsystems-solutions-lab/Solutions-lab-website-content/LearnECL/MachineLearning/introduction.md

 > Note that for PC users, ecl bundle install must be run as Admin.
 Right click on the command icon and select "Run as administrator" when you start your command window.

-## STEP 2 : DATA PREPRATION
+## STEP 2 : DATA PREPROCESSING

-[NumericField](https://github.com/hpcc-systems/ML_Core/blob/master/Types.ecl) is the standard training data format for most Bundles.
+[NumericField](https://github.com/hpcc-systems/ML_Core/blob/master/Types.ecl) is the standard training data format for most Machine Learning Bundles.
+Other preprocessing methods such as scaling, normalization or encodeing can be done in this step as well but are optional.

-Below is an example of how to transform your data to NumericField format before feeding into Machine Learning Bundles:
+Below is an simple example of how to transform your data to training data in the NumericField format.

 ```java
 IMPORT ML_Core.Types;